ActianCorp/spark-vector/README.md

     spark.sqlContext.sql("insert into vector_table select * from spark_table")

-... or to read Vector data in:
+... or to read Vector data into Spark:

     spark.sqlContext.sql("select * from vector_table")